PurpleKingdomGames/pkg-website/website/draft/deriving-elm.md

 This is a question that I feel not enough people ask themselves, or perhaps are not in a position to ask.
 It's very easy to jump on the bandwagon of the latest popular framework when _employment_ is a concern, but what if it wasn't?
 What would an _ideal_ way to build WebApps look like for you, personally?
 What do you value?

-My answer to that question is this:
+Selfishly, my answer to that question is this:

-> I desire to build GUI applications out of pure, referentially transparent functions operating on immutable data, with a unidirectional data flow, where data and presentation are strictly separate concerns.
+> I want to build GUI applications out of pure, referentially transparent functions operating on immutable data and static types.
+Where data and presentation are strictly separate concerns, and events all flow in one direction.

-Why do I want this?
-Well, I want..

-- ..to be able to scale the program by simple function composition
-- ..to be able to test the code easily
-- ..to be able to comfortably reason about the application's lifecycle, so that I know what is going on.
+The hope is that this will allow the program the scale by simple function composition, with a lot of mechnical assistance from the compiler / typechecker.
+It should also make testing and our ability to reason about the program fairly straight-forward.

 The Elm architecture ticks all of those boxes, but as with all things, there is a tradeoff.
 The drawbacks as I see them, are as follows:

 1. Explicitly managing the lifecycle of effects is more difficult. (e.g. Cancellations)
 2. In complex cases, rendering performance will be slower than other solutions.

-The rationale for those drawbacks being acceptable is a question of what you value; I frame it in terms of what abstraction level you prefer to work at.
-Do you value absolute control with maximum performance and accept increased general complexity, or do you value developer productivity more and are happy to sacrifice some performance to get it?
+The rationale for those drawbacks being acceptable comes back to the question of what do you value?
+Do you value absolute control with maximum performance and accept increased general complexity; Or do you value developer productivity, and are happy to sacrifice some application performance to get it?

-I value the latter more than the former, specifically answering the points above:
+I value developer productivity and programming enjoyment, specifically answering the points above:

-1. I believe that managing effect life cycles is less common on the frontend than the backend.
-So I'll take a simpler application lifecycle in the general case, and accept doing some extra work when I really need it.
+1. I believe that managing effect life cycles is less common on the frontend (apps / games) than the backend (services).
+So I'll happily take a simpler application lifecycle in the general case, and accept doing some extra work when I really need it.
 2. I highly value presentation being utterly divorced from application state, and I do not want to manage a node tree where I must add and remove child nodes and so on.
-All I want to do is have a function that takes the model / state and converts it into something that can be rendered, and for that, I'm willing to accept a slight performance loss. _That is, as long as under normal usage the performance loss is not noticable._
+All I want to do is have a function that takes the model / state and converts/maps it into something that can be rendered, and for that, I'm willing to accept some performance loss in scenarios not considered "normal" use.

 ## Arriving at the Elm architecture, based on need

-We'll loosely base all examples here on Tyrian-esque web apps, because Tyrian is closer to the canonical TEA pattern than Indigo is for reasons beyond the scope of this post.
+We'll loosely base all examples here on Tyrian-esque web apps, because Tyrian is closer to the canonical TEA pattern than Indigo is, for reasons beyond the scope of this post.

-That said, this is a general purpose pattern and can apply to any sort of graphical application, be it for example web, games, or mobile apps.
+That said, this is a general purpose pattern and can apply to any sort of graphical application.

-We'll going to build up the architecture based on our _needs_:
+We'll going to build up the architecture's APIs from scratch, based on the basic _needs_ of any GUI application:

-1. The need to draw something onto the screen
+1. The need to present something onto the screen
-2. The need to performing the draw based on values that could change
+2. The need to base our presentation on data
-3. The need to be able to update those values
+3. The need to be able to update our data
 4. The need to be able to trigger updates based on interactions / user input
 5. The need to interact with the outside world, e.g. networking and IO.
 6. The need to listen to things happening outside our application, e.g. browser events